-The FSA ID you used during your undergraduate years is the same you will use now.
+The FSA ID you used during your undergraduate years is the same one you will use now.
 If you did not use federal aid or cannot remember your FSA ID, you can go online to create or retrieve your FSA ID.
 Keep this information in a safe place as you will use it to apply for student loans and access information after graduation.

 The IRS Data Retrieval Tool is the most accurate way of transferring your income data to the FAFSA.
 If you do not or cannot use the IRS Data Retrieval Tool to transfer data and you are selected for verification, you must provide a federal tax transcript for that process.
 A copy of your signed tax return is not sufficient.